-Subject to receipt of exemptive relief, we have agreed pursuant to the investment management agreement with our adviser to pay 50% of the net after-tax incentive fee in the form of shares of our stock at the then current market price, which may be below our NAV; this may affect the market price of our stock and may result in dilution to existing stockholders.
+We have agreed pursuant to the investment management agreement with our adviser to pay 50% of the net after-tax incentive fee in the form of shares of our stock at the then current market price, which may be below our NAV; this may affect the market price of our stock and may result in dilution to existing stockholders.

-As we describe under "The Adviser", pursuant to the investment management agreement with our adviser, subject to receipt of exemptive relief from the SEC, we have agreed to pay 50% of the net after-tax incentive fee in the form of shares of our stock at their then current market price.
+As we describe under "The Adviser", pursuant to the investment management agreement with our adviser, we have agreed to pay 50% of the net after-tax incentive fee in the form of shares of our stock at their then current market price.
 This may result in the issuance of shares to our adviser at a price that is below our then current NAV (if our market price is below our NAV on the issuance date of the shares).
 Any issuances below NAV may have a negative effect on our stock price.
 In addition, the interests of existing stockholders may be diluted.
 The extent of the dilution that may be incurred is not calculable.